J. D. Hills

 Lt Col John David Hills MC* (1895–1975) was a British soldier.
-He served with the Leicestershire Regiment during the First World War—his letters have been published online.
+He served with the Leicestershire Regiment during the First World War and his letters have been published online.
 During the war he was awarded an MC and bar.
-After the war he read history at Oxford and worked as a teacher; he was master at Eton from 1921 to 1939, and headmaster of Bradfield College from 1940–1955.
+After the war he read history at Oxford and worked as a teacher; he was master at Eton from 1921-1939, and headmaster of Bradfield College from 1940-1955.

 He married Lady Rosemary Baring, elder daughter of Rowland Baring, 2nd Earl of Cromer in 1932.
 They had two daughters and one son: